-The budget amount for charges for services of \$3,500,000 was based on the anticipated increase in waste materials and after review of last year's actual revenue.
+The budget amount for charges for services of \$2,600,000 was based on prior year cash received after review of last year's actual revenue.
 The actual revenue varies from the budget amount due to fewer waste materials received than expected.
 The difference in the actual expenses varies primarily due to the unexpended funds for cell construction.